Filipinos: Social classifications

-This legal system of racial classification based on patrilineal descent had no parallel anywhere in the Spanish-ruled colonies in the Americas.
+This legal system of racial classification based on patrilineal descent had no parallel anywhere in the Spanish-ruled territories in the Americas.
 In general, a son born of a sangley male and an indio or mestizo de sangley female was classified as mestizo de sangley; all subsequent male descendants were mestizos de sangley regardless of whether they married an India or a mestiza de sangley.
 A daughter born in such a manner, however, acquired the legal classification of her husband, i.e., she became an India if she married an indio but remained a mestiza de sangley if she married a mestizo de sangley or a sangley.
 In this way, a chino mestizo male descendant of a paternal sangley ancestor never lost his legal status as a mestizo de sangley no matter how little percentage of Chinese blood he had in his veins or how many generations had passed since his first Chinese ancestor; he was thus a mestizo de sangley in perpetuity.

 However, a 'mestiza de sangley' who married a blanco ('Filipino', 'mestizo de español', 'peninsular' or 'americano') kept her status as 'mestiza de sangley'.
 But her children were classified as tornatrás.
 An 'India' who married a blanco also kept her status as India, but her children were classified as mestizo de español.
 A mestiza de español who married another blanco would keep her status as mestiza, but her status will never change from mestiza de español if she married a mestizo de español, Filipino or peninsular.
 In contrast, a mestizo (de sangley or español) man's status stayed the same regardless of whom he married.
 If a mestizo (de sangley or español) married a filipina (woman of pure Spanish descent), she would lose her status as a 'filipina' and would acquire the legal status of her husband and become a mestiza de español or sangley.
 If a 'filipina' married an 'indio', her legal status would change to 'India', despite being of pure Spanish descent.

-The social stratification system based on class that continues to this day in the country had its beginnings in the Spanish colonial area with a discriminating caste system.
+The de facto social stratification system based on class that continues to this day in the country had its beginnings in the Spanish area with a discriminating caste system.

-The Spanish colonizers reserved the term Filipino to refer to Spaniards born in the Philippines.
-The use of the term was later extended to include Spanish and Chinese mestizos or those born of mixed Chinese-indio or Spanish-indio descent.
+The Insulares, who already saw their distinct identity from the peninsulares adopted the term Filipino to refer to themselves.
+And among these Insulares Luis Rodriguez y Varela was the first to use it.
+The use of the term was later adopted by the Spanish and Chinese mestizos or those born of mixed Chinese-indio or Spanish-indio descent.
 Late in the 19th century, José Rizal popularized the use of the term Filipino to refer to all those born in the Philippines, including the Indios.
 When ordered to sign the notification of his death sentence, which described him as a Chinese mestizo, Rizal refused.
 He went to his death saying that he was indio puro.